PlatformStories/chip-from-vrt/README.md

     chip_mosaic.inputs.aws_session_token = session_token
     ```

-3. Set the domain to raid if chipping more than 10000 AOIs to speed up execution:
+3. Set the domain to raid if generating more than 10000 chips to speed up execution:

     ```python
     chip_mosaic.domain = 'raid'